poker-apprentice/hand-evaluator/README.md

 ### Helper Functions

 In addition to the core functions, there are some poker game-specific functions that wrap these core functions for ease of use.
-These functions are effectively the same as calling the `evaluate` function directly with the appropriate `minimumHoleCards` and `maximumHoleCards` option values prepopulated.
+These functions are effectively the same as calling the `evaluate` of `odds` function directly with the appropriate option values prepopulated.

 The functions also perform appropriate error checking/throwing to ensure that the `holeCards` and `communityCards` are of the correct length for each game.